http://www.rte.ie/news/player/world-report/2012/1118/#page=3 – audio here, needs realplayer. Broadcast 18/11/12

 DANANG – Nguyen Nguc Phuong is 33 years of age and a confident, articulate public speaker – comfortable on a podium in front of an audience.

-“I wanted to become a teacher to do something for them,” he says, pointing out to over 40 children and teenagers at the Danang Peace Village – a center run by the Danang Association for Victims of Agent Orange/Dioxin to care for children and teenagers affected by Agent Orange.
+“I wanted to become a teacher to do something for them,” he said, pointing out to over 40 children and teenagers at the Danang Peace Village, run by the Danang Association for Victims of Agent Orange/Dioxin to care for children and teenagers affected by Agent Orange.

-But Nguyen’s story is not typical of a thirty-something bored with his day-job, seeking a socially-responsible career break.
+But Phuong’s story is not typical of a thirty-something bored with his day-job and seeking a socially-responsible career break.

 Nguyen Nguc Phuong’s father fought in central and southern Vietnam for 10 years up to the end of the Vietnam War in 1975, and sometime, somewhere along the way, came in contact with some of the 76 million liters of Agent Orange that was sprayed on the Vietnamese countryside up until 1971.

 “I was very angry because I did not know when I was younger why I was left like this.
-I wanted, I still want, to be a normal person but I know I am not in a good condition,” says Nguyen.
+I wanted, I still want, to be a normal person but I know I am not in a good condition,” said Phuong.

 “The salary is very little here but I don’t care, I know the center doesn’t have much money.
 But I want to help the other kids who are worse off than I am and help them have a better future.”

-Some of Nguyen’s colleagues share similar stories.
-Now 24, Hoang Kim Nguyen lifts a blouse sleeve to show blotchy, discolored arms.
-“I don’t know why I have this,” she says, “but my mother worked at Danang airport during the war so I guess it is from Agent Orange.”
+Some of his’s colleagues share similar stories.
+Now 24, Hoang Kim Nguyen lifted a blouse sleeve to show blotchy, discolored arms.
+“I don’t know why I have this,” she said, “but my mother worked at Danang airport during the war so I guess it is from Agent Orange.”

-Nguyen Thi Hein, Hoang’s boss and manager of the center, says that Hoang was “quite aggressive” as a teenager, but has mellowed into one of the center’s best teachers, despite a careful, often inaudible way of speaking.
+Nguyen Thi Hein, Hoang’s boss and manager of the center, said that Hoang was “quite aggressive” as a teenager, but has mellowed into one of the center’s best teachers known for her soft and measured way of speaking.

-She has come a long way, she feels, but a traumatic adolescence has scarred her mentally.
-“It was difficult for me to go outside when I was a teenager, and I am still shy in many ways,” she concedes.
+She has come a long way, but a traumatic adolescence has scarred her mentally.
+“It was difficult for me to go outside when I was a teenager, and I am still shy in many ways,” she conceded.

 “But I got my diploma and I am happy to be here at the center,” where she teaches art, embroidery and sewing.

-Asked if she is angry – like Nguyen – at the impact Agent Orange has had on her life, Hoang pauses for a couple of seconds. before replying that “I know American people were affected too, soldiers in the war and their children next in the U.S.”
+Asked if she is angry about the impact Agent Orange has had on her life, Hoang paused for a couple of seconds. before replying that “I know American people were affected too, soldiers in the war and their children next in the U.S.”

 For parents of affected children, the center provides invaluable support.
-Pang Thu Dan Thanh has two children, one son in kindergarten who seems perfectly healthy, she says.
-Beside her sits Nguyen Hu Thao Vi, 16, who best-buddy-style rests a hand on her mother’s shoulder midway through the interview.
+Pang Thu Dan Thanh has two children, one son in kindergarten who seems perfectly healthy, she said.
+Beside her sat Nguyen Hu Thao Vi, 16, who rested a hand on her mother’s shoulder, buddy style, midway through the interview.

 The teenager was born with Down Syndrome, another apparent result of the spraying of Agent Orange.

-“My husband was not a Viet Cong, but he did work in the areas where spraying took place,” says mother Pang Thu Dan Thanh.
+“My husband was not a Viet Cong, but he did work in the areas where spraying took place,” said mother Pang Thu Dan Thanh.